When using a framework like Lombok it is very tempting and easy to use its @Data annotation.

 }

 As mentioned in the Lombok documentation it will generate all getters/setters, toString, equals and hashCode.
 The main problem lies in the generation of the equals and hashCode implementation.
+However there also lies a problem in the generated toString method.

 The generated equals and hashCode methods